DiegoFCordova/2D-Shooter-SFML/README.md

 	-Implement sounds

-	-Sway (Like continum) will be a power up.
+	-Sway (Like continum) will be a power up

 	-Make Gold Center the hitbox of player

-	-Levels

-	-BGM
+	-Add Drag to make movement smooth